Making concrete, public commitments will help give structure and accountability to the things I intend to work on.

 This plan is not a complete list of opportunities for improvement.
 I will keep a running list of what to include in the 2022 plan, which will be published in January 2022.

 I expect I will fail or mess up with some part of the application of this plan or in a situation when my own unconscious bias is exposed.
 When that happens, I will take time to analyze what I did wrong, get feedback from trusted teachers, and craft a meaningful apology/amends.
-That will take time, but I will strive to do it well rather than do it fast in an effort to prevent more harm.
+That will take time, but I will strive to do it well rather than do it fast so that I may prevent more harm.

 This work is personal, structural, and forever.
 I must continue to improve, the business must continue to improve, and that should never change.